HacDan/digital-resume/README.md

   - Designed and implemented crucial data manipulation software to assist purchasing and inventory management.
   - Designed and implemented a parsing script to reduce processing time on flat-files for inventory and purchasing.
   - Diagnosed and repaired multiple hardware and software issues in a thin-client environment
-  - Purchased and provisioned Thin clients, Fat clients, and new backend servers
+  - Purchased and provisioned Thin clients, Fat clients, and new back-end servers
   - **_Technologies used:_** Visual Studio, Visual Basic, MS Access, HTML, Python
   <br><br>